BrendanJohn/e28/independent-study/README.md

 One drawback of Vue.js is that it operates withing the context of a small community of developers due to its relatively new prescence and light corporate backing (also maybe a benefit?)

 ## Ideal use cases of Vue.js
-Ideal use cases of Vue.js include, but are not limited to; Single-Page applications, responsive web application, or small web components that can be introduced into larger monolithic applications
+Because Vue.js is a progressive framework and is incrementally adoptable, one great use case is the modernization of a legacy application that could be retired gracefully piece by piece as each piece is replaced by its Vue counterpart.
+Its easy to envision a scenario where a larger monolithic Angular applications is replaced by performant and effeciently designed web components in an exciting setting that allows newer developers to work alongside legacy developers and knowledge share along the way as each piece is retired in isolation.
+In my opinion this is the ideal use case of Vue.js, however it is strongly suited to power complex Single-page applications when used in conjuction with companion libraries and modern tooling like webpack.

 ## In conclusion, and best use cases for each library
-In conclusion...Each of these powerful frameworks has a unique set of benefits and drawbacks.
+In conclusion, each of these powerful frameworks has a unique set of benefits and drawbacks.
 Based on the unique demands of the project and preferences of the developers on the team a compelling case can be made for using each library.

 ## Resources
 https://vuejs.org/